-In Section \ref{sec:def_and_term}, we also introduced the three main methods to generate explanations in \ac{RS}s: \textbf{Intrinsic}, \textbf{Agnostic}, and reordering explanations.
-In intrinsic recommendation engines, explanations are generated along with recommendations on the same step.
-In contrast, agnostic algorithms analyze the relationship between past user interactions and recommendations to justify the relevance of a suggestion to the user.
-Finally, reordering methods change the ranking of a recommendation algorithm to prioritize those with more compelling explanations.
-For this reason, in this literature review, these methods are categorized as agnostic approaches since an initial ranking is required to perform the reordering then.\looseness=-1
+We also introduced three main methods (Method category) to generate explanations in \ac{RS}s: \textbf{Intrinsic}, \textbf{Agnostic}, and reordering.
+Because reordering methods change the ranking of a recommendation algorithm to prioritize those with more compelling explanations, in this rapid literature review these methods are categorized as agnostic approaches.\looseness=-1

-In that regard, after explanations are generated, there are two main ways of evaluating: with online experiments (\textbf{Online}), by measuring and analyzing user responses when exposed to explanations and\slash or offline experiments (\textbf{Offline}), by evaluating mathematically explanations with metrics. \looseness=-1
+In that regard, after explanations are generated, in Section \ref{sec:def_and_term} we also listed the two main ways of evaluation: with online experiments, by measuring and analyzing user responses when exposed to explanations and\slash or offline experiments, by evaluating mathematically explanations with metrics. \looseness=-1

-If \textbf{Offline} column is Yes, the columns \textbf{Offline Metric} and \textbf{\# of Users} detail how the offline evaluation was conducted.
-The first column describes the offline metric used, and the second on how many users the metric was executed on.
-Such metrics were executed based on a number of users that were either executed on a dataset (\textbf{All dataset}) or a sample of users (\textbf{Examples}).
-The following offline metrics were identified in the papers:\looseness=-1
+If a paper performed offline evaluation, the categories \textbf{Offline Metric} and \textbf{\# of Users} detail how the offline evaluation was conducted.
+The first column describes the offline metric used and the second column indicates the number of users to whom the metric was applied.
+Specifically, metrics were either computed across the entire dataset (\textbf{All dataset}) or based on a sample of users (\textbf{Examples}).
+The following offline metrics were identified in the reviewed papers:\looseness=-1

-\begin{itemize} \item \textbf{Precision\slash Recall} metrics are calculated based on the amount of relevant information generated as an explanation compared to ground truth information.
-The use of such metrics varies.
-For instance, when using \ac{SHAP} and \ac{LIME} methods, MSE is used to evaluate the surrogate model that outputs the value of the importance of the feature for each input\cite{BRUNOT2022102021,li_liu_zhang_kou_liu_qu_2025}, for review explanations, it is also used to compare the co-occurrence of words used in explanations and those derived from the actual user review \cite{10884422} and also as a measurement to evaluate if a review a relevant using ground-truth annotated data \cite{YANG2021106687,10.1145/3178876.3186070};\looseness=-1
+\begin{itemize} \item \textbf{Precision\slash Recall} metrics are calculated based on the amount of relevant information generated in an explanation compared to ground-truth data.
+The use of these metrics varies depending on the context.
+For example, in the \ac{SHAP} and \ac{LIME} methods, error metrics are used to evaluate the surrogate model that outputs feature importance values for each input \cite{BRUNOT2022102021}.
+They are also applied in sentiment analysis \cite{li_liu_zhang_kou_liu_qu_2025}, to compare the co-occurrence of words in generated explanations with those in actual user reviews \cite{10884422}, and to assess the relevance of a user review using ground-truth annotated data \cite{YANG2021106687,10.1145/3178876.3186070};\looseness=-1